“In the depths of winter I finally learned there was in me an invincible summer.”

 2. Be grateful for the small things and the things you may sometimes take for granted.

-When I’m brushing my teeth in the morning and looking out the window over the dark and rainy landscape it is easy to forget about the things I actually have.
+When I’m looking out the window over the dark and rainy landscape in the morning it is easy to forget about the things I actually have.

 - A roof over my head and a warm home.